-In general, time spent traveling by employees for work-related activities should be paid.
-Travel that is incidental to the employee's duties and time spent commuting (traveling between home and work) is not paid.
+In general, your business should pay employees for the time they spend traveling for work-related activities.
+You don't have to pay employees for travel that is incidental to the employee's duties and time spent commuting (traveling between home and work).
 Travel time can include both local trips and travel away from home.

-Here's a possible rule of thumb: If you authorize a trip, no matter how the employee travels (car, train, bus, etc.) the travel time should be paid.
+Here's a possible rule of thumb: If your business authorizes a trip by an employee, no matter how the employee travels (car, train, bus, etc.) you should pay for the employee's travel time.

 - An employee drives to work from his home every day.
 You ask him to stop on his way and pick up bagels for the staff meeting.
 This driving time is not paid.
 Time commuting to work is never paid time; the time to stop for the bagels is "incidental" to the commuting and is not part of the employee's job.

 - You ask an employee to drive to a store on work time to get bagels for the office meeting.
 If the employee makes this trip during normal work hours, he or she should be paid.

 Also, you might want to contact an employment attorney to discuss these issues.

 In addition to paying employees for travel time, you should pay their expenses for travel.
 The Department of Labor doesn't require reimbursement for travel expenses, but it makes sense to pay employees if you require them to travel.
 Your business can deduct employee travel expenses as a business expense.
 If employees mix business and personal travel, you need to sort out the part that is business-related and pay only these expenses.

 Check with your state labor department to see if there are any rules which might override the federal rules.
 Contact the nearest local office of the U.S. Department of Labor for information on specific instances of travel time that affect your business.